ipesek/jsxgraphbook/src/3_7_curves.md

 [Curves](https://jsxgraph.org/docs/symbols/Curve.html) in JSXGraph does not mean just curves from functions or polynomials, but also parametric curves, polar curves or data plots.
-In our example we will show how to use data for data plotting, for other uses please check API documentation.
+In our example we will show how to use data for data plotting, for other uses please check the API documentation.
 {/lang}

 {lang=SI}